amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 If you are using resolutions lower than 1080p, 1440p or 1536p, we recommend turning them off, but since most MiSTer users are on 1080p/4K TVs (or analog CRTs), they are on by default.

+### I can't get the game started from its title screen!
+Do I ever need to use "Joystick Swap"?

+Unless you are using the "Arcadia Systems" games (see below), no. On the Commodore 64, games sometimes used Port 1 and sometimes Port 2 for controlling games, necessitating this setting; but since the (Commodore) Amiga shipped with a mouse and it was always plugged into port 1, the main controller is pretty much always connected to port 2.

+The MiSTer core will handle these mappings for you, and joystick port configuration is pretty much never the reason you can't start or control a given game.
+It's way more likely that you have to hit the space bar, F1, or click a mouse button to get the game started.
+If you're stuck, look up the controls for a given game in an online manual -- which is always a good idea anyway, as there are often additional keyboard or mouse controls needed for a given game for full enjoyment.

 ### What's "Arcadia Systems"?